JosePedroDias/aframe-extrude-and-lathe/README.md

 ### TODO

-* must move the objects and scale them down or/and flip normals (currently one must move and look around to see example entities)
+* extrusion not working well yet. must review code
 * The path syntax is very incomplete.
-May support curveTo...
+May support curveTo, split tokes by whitespace|comma|letterToNumber as path's d attr
+* support for extrude along path, maybe
 * no tests yet
 * will probably split the repos in two once both components work properly